 The Nuclear Engineering Course provides lectures and experiments concerning effective and safe use of nuclear energy and quantum beams, based on physics approach from a microscopic point of view.
-This Course aims to develop valuable human resources as researchers and engineers who acquire both microscopic and systematic approaches as a result of their studies and experience.
+This course aims to develop valuable human resources as researchers and engineers who acquire both microscopic and systematic approaches as a result of their studies and experience.

-n.
-Graduate School of Engineering

 Group of Mechanical Engineering Departments

 Dept. of Mechanical Engineering and Science

 Dept. of Micro Engineering

 Dept. of Aeronautics and Astronautics

+pooring Science Dopt of Nuclear Engineering

-Dept. of Nuclear Engineering
+leeling science • Dept. of Nuclear Engineering

 Dept. of Materials Science and Engineering

 Graduate School of Energy Science

 Graduate School of Informatics